 Why it is better to keep the scab off most wounds and incisions

-Wounds, incision, surgeries.
-Almost every person and dog have to deal with at least one surgery in a lifetime.
+Wounds, incisions, surgeries.
+Almost every person and dog have had to deal with at least one surgery in a lifetime.
 One would assume a trivial thing like wound care would be pretty straight forward.
 What I find fascinating and often frustrating is that when it comes to medicine most people seldom question the status quo.
 Our society’s approach is to do what everyone else does.
 We do not question enough if the status quo makes sense.

 Wound and incision healing is no exception.